BasakGuney/CI-CD-with-Gitea-and-ArgoCD-Airgap/README.md

 ## 2. Gitea Set-up with Docker

 #### Docker Installation
-Make sure you have a added your private Docker repository.
+Make sure you have added your private Docker repository.

 ```bash
 yum install docker-ce